Fulgione-group/ParaMask_Analysis/Simulations/README.md

 <br />
 ## Sample sequence length
 ### Script: Sample_duplication_length_cmd.R
 This R script samples sequence lengths of duplications from an exponential distribution with a mean of 1000 bp for a total duplicated sequence length of p * 1 Mbp, where p is the proportion of duplications, and samples single-copy sequence lengths from a geometric distribution with mean = (1 Mbp * (1-p))/(N<sub>duplications</sub> + 1), where N<sub>duplications</sub> is the number of duplications drawn until the total duplicated sequence length is reached.
-The script outputs a text table with single-copy and multicopy regions respectively.
+The script outputs a text table with single-copy and multicopy regions (SVtab.txt) and lengths of single-copy regions (SC_length.txt) and lengths of duplications (SV_length.txt).
 <br />
 <br />
 <br />
 ## Simulation using SeDuS

-The full steps for simulations with random mating and inbreeding are summarized in the the Pipeline_sim_HW.sh and Pipeline_sim_Selfing.sh scripts respectively.
-The most important steps are explained here:
+All steps in simulations with random mating and inbreeding are summarized in the the Pipeline_sim_HW.sh and Pipeline_sim_Selfing.sh scripts respectively.
+The pipelines use ids for replicates, such you can run a full simulation for a single replicate.
+The most important steps of the Pipeline are explained here:
 <br />
 ### SeDus_simSC_var.sh and SeDus_simSV_var.sh
-These scripts dynamically run SeDuS with a sequence length as input.
+These scripts dynamically run SeDuS with a sequence length as input (SV_length.txt and SC_length.txt).
 SeDus then performs forward simulations.
+The SeDuS binaries need to be placed in the same folder, where you want to generate the data.
+In the Pipeline scripts later referred to "PATH_TO_SEDUS_OUTPUT_DIR"

 ```bash
 #!/bin/bash